MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ## Modify "Scaffolded" Identity UI

 The example web project uses the "scaffolded" Identity UI.
 By default it does not use an IEmailProvider.
-But in our case we have installed a provider so we need to modify the UI to enable it.
+But in our case we have installed one so we need to modify the UI to enable it.

 In your project, find this file: